Porting Takua Renderer to 64-bit ARM- Part 2

 One key fundamental difference between Rosetta 2 AOT binaries and regular arm64 macOS binaries is that Rosetta 2 AOT binaries use a completely different ABI from standard arm64 macOS.
 On Apple platforms, the ABI used for normal arm64 Mach-O binaries is largely based on the standard ARM-developed arm64 ABI [ARM Holdings 2015], with some small differences [Apple 2020] in function calling conventions and how some data types are implemented and aligned.
 However, Rosetta 2 AOT binaries use an arm64-ized version of the System V AMD64 ABI, with a direct mapping between x86_64 and arm64 registers [Nakagawa 2021].
 This different ABI means that intermixing native arm64 code and Rosetta 2 arm64 code is not possible (or at least not at all practical), and this difference is also the explanation for why the Rosetta 2 assembly uses unusual registers for passing parameters into the function.
 In the standard arm64 ABI calling convention, registers x0 through x7 are used to pass function arguments 0 through 7, with the rest going on the stack.
 In the System V AMD64 ABI calling convention, function arguments are passed using registers rdi, rsi, rdx, rcx, r8, and r9 for arguments 0 through 5 respectively, with everything else on the stack in reverse order.
 In the arm64-ized version of the System V AMD64 ABI that Rosetta 2 AOT uses, the x86-64 rdi, rsi, rdx, rcx, r8, and r9 registers map to the arm64 x7, x6, x2, x1, x8, and x9, respectively [Nakagawa 2021].
 So, that’s why in line 6 of Listing 4 we see a load from an address stored in x7 instead of x0, because x7 maps to x86-64’s rdi register, which is the first register used for passing arguments in the System V AMD64 ABI [OSDev 2018].
 If we look at the corresponding instruction on line 9 of Listing 2, we can see that the x86-64 code does indeed use a mov instruction from the address stored in rdi to get the first function argument.

 As for all of the pointer arithmetic and address trickery in lines 23 through 28 of Listing 4, I’m not 100% sure what it is for, but I have a guess.
 Earlier I mentioned that .aot binaries cannot run like a normal binary and instead require some special memory mapping to work; I think all of this pointer arithmetic may have to do with that.
 The way that the Rosetta 2 runtime interacts with the AOT arm64 code is that both the runtime and the AOT arm64 code are mapped into the same memory space at startup and the program counter is set to the entry point of the Rosetta 2 runtime; while running, the AOT arm64 code frequently can jump back into the Rosetta 2 runtime because the Rosetta 2 runtime is what handles things like translating x86_64 addresses into addresses in the AOT arm64 code [Nakagawa 2021].
-The Rosetta 2 runtime also directs system calls to native frameworks, which helps improve performance; this property of the Rosetta 2 runtime means that if an x86-64 binary does most of its work by calling macOS frameworks, the translated Rosetta 2 AOT binary can still run very close to native speed (as an interesting aside: Microsoft is adding a much more generalized version of this concept to Windows 11’s counterpart to Rosetta 2: Windows 11 on ARM will allow arbitrary mixing of native arm64 code and translated x86-64 code [Sweetgall 2021].
+The Rosetta 2 runtime also directs system calls to native frameworks, which helps improve performance; this property of the Rosetta 2 runtime means that if an x86-64 binary does most of its work by calling macOS frameworks, the translated Rosetta 2 AOT binary can still run very close to native speed (as an interesting aside: Microsoft is adding a much more generalized version of this concept to Windows 11’s counterpart to Rosetta 2: Windows 11 on Arm will allow arbitrary mixing of native arm64 code and translated x86-64 code [Sweetgall 2021].
 Finally, when a Rosetta 2 AOT binary is run, not only the arm64 and Rosetta 2 runtime are mapped into the running program memory; the original x86-64 binary is mapped in as well.
 The AOT binary that Rosetta 2 generates does not actually contain any constant data from the original x86-64 binary; instead, the AOT file references the constant data from the x86-64 binary, which is why the x86-64 binary also needs to be loaded in.
 My guess is that the pointer arithmetic stuff happening in the end of Listing 4 is possibly either to calculate offsets to stuff in the x86-64 binary, or to calculate offsets into the Rosetta 2 runtime itself.

 Now that we have a better understanding of what Rosetta 2 is actually doing under the hood and how good the translated arm64 code is compared with natively compiled arm64 code, how does Rosetta 2 actually perform in the real world?
 I compared Takua Renderer running as native arm64 code versus as x86-64 code running through Rosetta 2 on four different scenes, and generally running through Rosetta 2 yielded about 65% to 70% of the performance of running as native arm64 code.
 The results section at the end of this post contains the detailed numbers and data.
 Generally, I’m very impressed with this amount of performance for emulating x86-64 code on an arm64 processor, especially when considering that with high-performance code like Takua Renderer, Rosetta 2 has close to zero opportunities to provide additional performance by calling into native system frameworks.
 As can be seen in the data in the results section, even more impressive is the fact that even running at 70% of native speed, x86-64 Takua Renderer running on the M1 chip through Rosetta 2 is often on-par with or even faster than x86-64 Takua Renderer running natively on a contemporaneous current-generation 2019 16-inch MacBook Pro with a 6-core Intel Core i7-9750H processor!